 Prosecutors tend to do the throwing spaghetti at the wall tactic – throw as many charges at the defendant to see which one he is convicted for.
 What happens sometimes in contraband cases is that drugs are involved and the prosecutor charges the defendant with possession of the drugs as well as trying to introduce the drugs into the county detention facility.
 You cannot be convicted for possession and for trying to introduce contraband during the same act.
 See Desire v.
 State, 829 So.
 2d 948, 950 (Fla.
 4th DCA 2002).

 The contraband that is listed is very specific.
 If you are arrested for introducing something other than what is listed as contraband, say drug paraphernalia, you cannot be convicted of this crime.
 See Jordan v.
 State , 801 So.
 2d 1032, 1035 (Fla.
 5th DCA 2001).Punishment

 This crime is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 This crime is ranked as a level 6 crime under the Florida Criminal Punishment Code.Contact The Law Office of Roger P. Foley, P.A.

-If you have been charged with this crime, call our law offices today to schedule a free consultation.
+If you have been charged with this crime, call our law offices today to schedule a free initial consultation.
 We want to talk to you to find out your version of the events.
 It is important to give us as many facts about the situation because from your facts, we will create a defense strategy to defend your case.